-The SMAP mission is linked by common L-band frequency with the SMOS, Aquarius, ALOS-2 and SAOCOM missions, and by its soil moisture products with the GCOM-W and NPOESS (or its successors) missions (operating at C-band and higher frequencies).
+The SMAP mission is linked by common L-band frequency with the SMOS, Aquarius, ALOS-2 and SAOCOM missions, and by its soil moisture products with the GCOM-W and ASCAT missions (operating at C-band and higher frequencies).
 All of these missions could be generating soil moisture products at the same time; therefore, SMAP will attempt to cooperate in their validation activities to improve the efficiency and robustness of its Cal/Val.